 There are many benefits for a medical assistant student to participate in an externship.
 They include experiences in different environments, gaining confidence and experience, polishing soft skills, making connections, and finding a mentor.

 Health care is a dynamic, evolving field, and there are more opportunities than ever for medical assistants.
 Some students may have chosen a career in health care with a particular specialty in mind, but graduates have choices.

 Medical assistants can work in a variety of settings from hospitals to private practices.
 But without experience, it’s tough to know what type of environment their skills are best suited for.
 Pediatrics, geriatrics, and maternal and child health are popular specialties.
 But more than one student has learned through the externship experience that a position they thought they’d enjoy isn’t for them.

 Externships are a time for discovery.
 A medical assistant is trained to handle both clinical and administrative tasks, but not all employers utilize these skills the same way.
 Some jobs are almost exclusively clinical, while others are mostly clerical.
 Externships give students a better idea of what they’ll be doing in specific settings, allowing them to apply for jobs that best fit their skills, aptitudes, and preferences.

 Gaining Confidence with an Externship

-Externships give students a chance to practice what they’ve learned in the classroom.
+Externships give medical assisting students a chance to practice what they’ve learned in the classroom.
 A student pretending to be a patient in a simulated encounter is one thing.
 Interacting with an actual patient is different.
 Suddenly, the student, not the instructor, is responsible for the outcome.